AnishTatke/CMILImageClassification/README.md

 - The model predicts 28 globally sclerotic glomeruli as non-globally sclerotic.
 - The model predicts 11 non-globally sclerotic glomeruli as globally sclerotic.

 We also use the `sklearn` ’s classification report to note important evaluation metrics like precision, recall and F1-score which help us observe the accuracy and completeness of positive predictions.
-This is really helpful to see while validating is class imbalance issue is resolved correctly or not.
+This is really helpful to see if issues like class imbalance are resolved correctly or not.

 ```text
                                   precision    recall  f1-score   support